🎵

 Can I loop a drill?

-Why does the page scroll while playing?
+Why does the staff scroll during playback?

 Bassoon samples used in the bassoon practice drills tool are courtesy of the Philharmonia Orchestra and are provided freely for any use, including commercial.
 These must not be redistributed as raw samples or a sampler pack.
-Licensed under Creative Commons Attribution-ShareAlike 3.0 Unported .
+Licensed under Creative Commons Attribution-ShareAlike 3.0 Unported.